dini-ag-kim/avram/specification.md

 A **codelist** is

-* either a JSON object that maps codes to code definitions (**explicit codelist**)
+- either a JSON object that maps codes to code definitions (**explicit codelist**)
-* or a non-empty string that SHOULD be an URI (**referenced codelist**).
+- or a non-empty string that SHOULD be an URI (**codelist reference**).

 A **code** is a non-empty string.
 A **code definition** is a JSON object with optional keys:

-* `code` with the code
+- `code` with the code
-* `label` with the name of the code
+- `label` with the name of the code
-* `description` with additional description of the code
+- `description` with additional description of the code
-* `created` with a timestamp when this code was introduced
+- `created` with a timestamp when this code was introduced
-* `modified` with a timestamp when this code was updated
+- `modified` with a timestamp when this code was updated
-* `total` with a non-negative integer to indicate the number of times this code has been found
+- `total` with a non-negative integer to indicate the number of times this code has been found
-* `records` with a non-negative integer to indicate the number of records this code has been found in
+- `records` with a non-negative integer to indicate the number of records this code has been found in

 Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.

+An **extended codelist** is a JSON object having at least the mandatory key `codes` with a [codelist] and optional keys:

+- `title` with a name of the codelist
+- `description` with additional description of the codelist
+- `created` with a timestamp when this codelist was introduced
+- `modified` with a timestamp when this codelist was updated
+- `url` with a homepage URL or link to documentation of the codelist

-A **codelist directory** is a JSON object that maps referenced codelists to explicit codelists.
-A referenced codelist can be **resolved** to an explicit codelist by looking it up as key in the codelist directory.
+A **codelist directory** is a JSON object that maps codelist references to explicit codelists.
+A codelist reference can be **resolved** by looking up its value as key in the codelist directory to get the corresponding extended codelist and its embedded explicit codelist.

-##### Examples (explicit, referenced, and truncated codelist directory)
+##### Examples (explicit, reference, and codelist directory)

 ~~~json
 {